vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 Sending messages to the server ends up being much easier than receiving messages from the server.
 This is because the client can decide when it wants to send a message, but it cannot decide when it will receive one.
 Therefore, it must always be ready (independent of its primary execution) to receive a message.
 This is accomplished by threading, more specifically to run a separate thread for the client to continually receive data and act appropriately on incoming messages.

-I want to give a HUGE shout to the MMORPG [Eternal Lands](http://www.eternal-lands.com/), it's open-source and can be found [here](https://github.com/raduprv/Eternal-Lands).
+I want to give a HUGE shout out to the MMORPG [Eternal Lands](http://www.eternal-lands.com/), it's open-source and can be found [here](https://github.com/raduprv/Eternal-Lands).
 The [main.c](https://github.com/raduprv/Eternal-Lands/blob/master/main.c) and [multiplayer.c](https://github.com/raduprv/Eternal-Lands/blob/master/multiplayer.c) files have been super helpful when coding this.
-Eternal Lands is a free to play MMORPG written in C using SDL by Radu Privantu and is still online & active to this day, it's been online for over 15 years!!!
-Reading through the code for this game has been so helpful, again- I'm humbled and I stand on the shoulders of giants.
+Eternal Lands is a free to play MMORPG written in C using SDL by Radu Privantu and is still online & active to this day, and it's been online for over 15 years!!!
+Reading through the code for this game has been very helpful.
 Eternal Lands also uses threading, you can see it's client recv loop [here](https://github.com/raduprv/Eternal-Lands/blob/master/multiplayer.c#L2332).

 First, let's create some code to receive messages.
 Then we'll create our `client_loop` which will run inside of our new thread.
 The `client_loop` first checks if the server has become disconnected, and then it checks the socket for data for 100ms (so ten times a second).
 If there is data on the socket it will receive the data and then handle the incoming server message.
 The SDL_net socket code is pretty interesting, check the SDL_net documentation or see my [networking.c](https://github.com/vesche/purplefox-client/blob/master/networking.c#L17) for more.
 ```c